zmm525/CRR/README.md

 # Constrained Residual Race: An Efficient Hybrid Controller for Autonomous Racing
-Deep reinforcement learning (DRL) has great potential for solving the autonomous racing problem, and this approach does not require an accurate dynamics model compared to classical methods.
-However, the random sampling of actions by a single DRL method results in large sample consumption and inefficient exploration.
-In this paper, we propose an efficient racing method based on constrained residual reinforcement learning called Constrained Residual Race (CRR).
-First, we use a geometry-based reactive obstacle avoidance algorithm Follow-The-Gap Method (FTG) as a prior controller to generate safe guided actions.
-In addition, we generate complementary actions using the DRL and finally fuse the two action outputs into the final control action through a constraint equation.
-The prior controller FTG algorithm produces safe driving actions and improves the exploration efficiency of the agent.
-The constraint treatment of the DRL policy output ensures that the DRL policy does not overwrite the prior policy at the beginning of the exploration.
-In addition, the DRL policy can improve the performance of the prior controller during training and thus reduce the lap time of the car.
-We validate our method on the F1TENTH simulator, and the evaluation results show that our method achieves the lowest lap times in most cases and exhibits outstanding generalization capability.
+Deep reinforcement learning (DRL) has shown promise in solving the autonomous racing problem without requiring an accurate dynamics model, but random sampling of actions can lead to inefficient exploration.
+This paper proposes an efficient racing method, Constrained Residual Race (CRR), which combines a geometry-based reactive obstacle avoidance algorithm, Follow-The-Gap Method (FTG), with DRL.
+CRR generates safe guided actions with FTG and complementary actions with DRL, which are then fused into a final control action through a constraint equation.
+Using FTG as a prior controller enhances exploration efficiency and produces safe driving actions.
+Constraining the DRL policy output ensures that it does not overwrite the prior policy during early stages of exploration.
+Additionally, the DRL policy improves over the performance of the prior controller during training, reducing the lap time of the car.
+Validatxion on the F1TENTH simulator shows that CRR achieves lower lap times in most cases and exhibits excellent generalization capability.

 ## Demos
 The results of our method on the four tracks, in order Austria, Berlin, Columbia and Treitlstrasse.